akellermann97/brot-dev/content/posts/iphone-11-review/index.md

 {{< exif src="/img/iphone11/IMG_2710.jpg" >}}
 *"The best camera is the one you have with you."* -Chase Jarvis

-Everyone carries a phone with them, those phones come with cameras, usually sporting several focal lengths.
+Everyone carries a phone with them, those phones come with cameras, and those cameras as **good**.
 I owned the iPhone 11 Pro from 2019—2023, and through those years I took thousands of photos.
 We're all taking photos with our phones now, and have largely become desensitized to their presence.
-Whipping out your phone to take a picture to share to social media is easy, it's fast, and it doesn't provoke the same nervousness in a subject that holding a DSLR or a Mirrorless camera does.
-Considering people's primary photo taking device is now a smartphone, and Apple alone shipping an estimated 234.6 million units[^1], it's important to take them seriously, understand how we can use them, and push past the mindset of it being "just a phone".
+Whipping out your phone to take a picture to share on social media is easy, it's fast, and it doesn't provoke the same nervousness in subjects that holding a DSLR or a Mirrorless camera does.
+Considering people's primary camera is now a smartphone, with Apple alone shipping an estimated 234.6 million units[^1], it's important to take them seriously, understand how we can use them, and push past the mindset of it being "just a phone".

 ## Three Lenses, Three Sensors
 The iPhone 11 Pro came with three rear cameras.
-Interestingly, not every lens in this setup have the same sized sensor and not all were focusable or could even shoot RAW!
+Interestingly, not every lens in this setup have the same sized sensor, and not all were focusable or could even shoot RAW!

 - The Wide (26mm)
     - The default lens, and strongest performer.
 Used for the majority of shots in this post.
 Outputs RAW.